 7. Choose the unzipped Dropbox folder as the folder location on your computer, the folder in your Synology NAS as the destination, and click Done to backup Dropbox to Synology NAS.

 8. Then your computer will have a Synology Drive folder in File Explorer.
 If there are other files to be moved to Synology NAS, you can drag and drop them to the folder to sync.

 Can you backup Dropbox to Synology NAS?
-Here you can find three easy ways to make it, these three ways are similar while backing up Dropbox to Synology.
+Here you can find three easy ways to make it, these three ways are similar to backing up Dropbox to Synology.
 However, there are still some differences, which as MultCloud supports more cloud services and offline backup compared with Cloud Sync and Synology Drive Client.
-Besides, you can sync Dropbox to Synology NAS in real-time to keep data both identical.
+Besides, you can sync Dropbox to Synology NAS in real-time to keep data identical.

 Besides, MultCloud allows you to sync, and transfer files between any two cloud services, including Synology NAS, QNAP NAS, Dropbox, Google Workspace, and other 30+ clouds.
 Why not give it a try?